anonjokerps15/mywebsite/README.md

 # Oksana Live Room

-موقع HTML بسيط مصمم بتصميم أنيق يحتوي على نموذج تفاعلي وصفحة جذابة.
+A simple and elegant HTML website featuring a styled form and background effects.
-تم تصميمه باستخدام HTML + CSS + JavaScript مع صور خلفية متغيرة وتأثيرات بصرية.
+Developed using HTML, CSS, and JavaScript with animated background transitions.

-## 📁 محتويات المشروع
+## Project Files

-- index.html — الصفحة الرئيسية للموقع.
+- index.html — The main webpage.
-- README.md — هذا الملف التوضيحي.
+- README.md — This documentation file.

-## 🚀 طريقة العرض
+## Hosting with GitHub Pages

-تم رفع الموقع باستخدام GitHub Pages. يمكنك زيارته من خلال الرابط التالي:
+This project is set up to be hosted using GitHub Pages.